-- 1 How to Grow your Email Subscriber List Fast?
+- 1 Why Your List Isn’t Growing & How to Grow Your Email List Fast?

-- 1.1 Problem #1: You’re using the general Slogan “Sign up for my email list!”
+- 1.1 Reason #1: You’re using the general Slogan “Sign up for my email list!”

-- 1.2 Problem #2: Your Optin Freebie Doesn’t Carry a Blow
+- 1.2 Reason #2: Your Optin Freebie Doesn’t Carry a Blow

-- 1.4 Problem #4: Not Getting Enough Website Traffic
+- 1.4 Reason #4: Not Getting Enough Website Traffic

-Many a times, you might have heard about the big things an email marketing campaign can bring to your business.
-People might have also told that, you will be grabbing some new leads and sales just by sending a newsletter on a monthly basis and keeping your clients in the loop.
+Many a time, you might have heard about the big things a good email marketing campaign can bring to your business.
+People might have also told that you will be grabbing some new leads and sales just by sending a newsletter on a monthly basis and keeping your clients in the loop.

 Taking their advice, you understood the importance of email marketing and began started crafting emails with some getting started guide.
 They were in fact right.
 People subscribed, the sales increased and you were obviously happy as a clam.

-Fortunately, here we have come with some simple ways you can adopt to rev up your list building engine and get new subscribers.
+Fortunately, here we have come with some simple and free ways to build an email list that you can adapt to rev up your list building engine and get new subscribers.
 Go on reading to find out why no one is subscribing to your email list and learn how to grow your email list.

-How to Grow your Email Subscriber List Fast?
+Why Your List Isn’t Growing & How to Grow Your Email List Fast?

 Your viewers are overlooking this line and the reason being they have been trained for the same.
 Just give a thought that how many times have you been on a website, saw this generic one line and cheered with joy like “yes”??